Hypothermia Shelter February 22nd-28th, 2026

 Our volunteers are the heart of our annual Hypothermia Shelter operation.
 There are several roles our volunteers can take during this week of welcome.

-1. Hospitality - Our guests come from many different walks of life with numerous stories to share!
+Hospitality - Our guests come from many different walks of life with numerous stories to share!
 Others simply need a smiling face and a casual conversation for a few minutes.
 Volunteers who help greet and socialize with our guests see the impact we make firsthand.
 Come hang out and have dinner, and/or help with functional tasks like light cleaning and safety walks around the property.
+(Your time in the evening especially is a great gift and a great option for those who are new to the outreach.
+Just sign up for evening hospitality, and if you can't stay for the whole shift, NOT A PROBLEM!
+Just make a note in the signup.)

 Donations